 To translate this into a WMI scanner, create (or edit) a WMI Scanner:

-The Scan Profile can then be run against a machine, and the results can be observed in the Computer window > WMI.
+The Scan Profile can then be run against a machine, and the results can be observed in the WMI page of the Computer Details window.

-Changes can also be made from this window, including selecting different scan data (assuming the corresponding WMI scanner has been run), editing the selected scanner, and opening the Scan Profiles window:
+Changes can also be made from this page, including selecting different scan data (assuming the corresponding WMI scanner has been run), editing the selected scanner, and opening the Scan Profiles window: